Wednesday, July 09, 2008

 Calgary

-It was my first time out West and I loved it.
+It was my first time visiting Calgary and I loved it.
 Surprisingly, Calgary is a lovely and calming place (notwithstanding their crazy Conservative politix).

 Most of my trip was spent with R, who is the sister of my uncle's wife.
 R was married nearly ten years back and due to a move to Kazakhstan and the birthing of four children, we rarely maintained touch.
 But, seeing her after nearly twelve years proved that real friendship does in fact span time, no matter the clock's ticking.